 Filing and payment of self-assessed taxes ‒ primary producers and creators of works of art

 What is meant by "primary producers" includes farmers and owners of woodlands who carry out a forestry activity.
 Primary producers and creators of works of art are entitled to the calendar-year tax period for purposes of VAT, regardless of the size of their turnover.
 However, the extension only applies to individual primary producers, or estates or partnerships that are primary producers, and to creators of works of art that do not operate any other trade or business liable to VAT.

 There is no need to repeat an e-filing submittal of a tax return for self-assessed taxes "just to be sure it was delivered".
 If you filed a return electronically, it is regarded as having successfully arrived to the Tax Administration if you received an acknowledgement of receipt.

-You should only file one VAT return
+File only one VAT return

 Your entire operation subject to VAT must be covered by one single VAT return even though your taxable activities may be carried out in more than one location or different districts, e.g. at two separate farms.